pavlobaron/wpcorpus/README.md

 Processing is basically preparing N text files and indexing them.
 Both in combination build the later corpus.
 Text files are just extracts where all XML and unnecessary Wiki markup is stripped.
 The current solution works with 4 such files.
 The number 4 maps directly to the number of parallel workers doing the job and has no further meaning.
 You can configure it for more cores you want to use in bin/process.sh.
 I wouldn't recommend using a number higher than available cores, but it's up to you.

 The other part processing does is indexing.
 Index is built using [PyTables](http://www.pytables.org/moin), so you need to install it first.
 Also, during the processing, a RabbitMQ queue is used for communication between the processing script and the indexer.
-So, you need [RabbitMQ](http://www.rabbitmq.com).
+So, you need [RabbitMQ](http://www.rabbitmq.com) and [pika](https://github.com/pika/pika).

+You will also need some further Python libs: [lxml](http://lxml.de) and [SimpleConfigParser](http://www.decalage.info/en/python/configparser).
 When you have all components installed and configured, run bin/index.sh first and bin/process.sh next.
 They work as a pair.
 Yes, indeed, I could have implemented a top script that takes care of firing up both and shuttding it down properly.

 ## Usage